Benefits of Budgeting

 Special Considerations for Medical Students and Residents

-Every medical school determines a total cost of attendance (COA) for their school.
+Every medical school determines the cost of attendance (COA) for their school.
 This is a figure that usually reflects most expenses as well as the maximum financial aid you can receive.
-The COA will be very helpful to you in formulating a budget.
-Request this information from your medical school’s student financial aid office if it is not reflected on your aid offer.
+The COA will be very helpful when formulating a budget.

 If you are currently in residency and having difficulty managing your budget, you can postpone payments on your student loans through a mandatory forbearance.
 You are eligible for this forbearance on your Direct Unsubsidized Loans, Direct PLUS Loans, and Direct Consolidation Loans during residency.
 After residency, you will need to incorporate your student loan payments into your budget.
-See FIRST’s Postponing Loan Repayment During Residency and the Loan Repayment Options fact sheets for more information.
+See FIRST’s Postponing Loan Repayment: Grace, Deferment, and Forbearance and the Loan Repayment Options fact sheets for more information.

 Review “Time is On Your Side,” a publication from the U.S. Department of Labor, Employee Benefits Security Administration that provides some tips on basic retirement information.